regstuff/git-news/README.md

 - Visit https://[Your Username].github.io/git-news/

 # Options
-All settings reside in config.json, except for the frequency of feed updates.
+All settings reside in config.js as a JSON blob, except for the frequency of feed updates.
 That can be changed in the Cron schedule in main.yml.

 1. *maxPublishTime:* How far back in time do you want pull stories from in all RSS feeds